pgroenbaek/ustracks-stf-profiles/README.md

 If you have track shapes named anything else, additional match conditions can be added using the `IncludedShapes` parameter within each track profile file.
 You can also use the `ExcludedShapes` parameter if necessary.

 ### About Dynatrax generated track sections:
 You can make all Dynatrax track shapes use a profile by default by adding `Dynatrax-*` to the `IncludedShapes` parameter within one of the profiles.
-For example `IncludedShapes ( "US2h_*, Dynatrax-*" )`.
+For example `IncludedShapes ( "US2_*, Dynatrax-*" )`.

-If there are Dynatrax track shapes that you want to other track variants for, you can rename the shape file names to include the DBTracks prefix.
+If there are Dynatrax track shapes that you want to use other track variants for, you can rename the shape file names to include the USTracks prefix.
 For example from `Dynatrax-40892.s` to `US2h_Dynatrax-40892.s`.

 ### Further documentation:
 More details on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).